FOH Pre-release Program Quote

 Transforming on the Inside

-The HOPE Pre-Release program is an interfaith, faith-based, rehabilitative program for male and female inmates which works in collaboration with key community service providers and volunteers to empower incarcerated individuals to transform their thinking and behaviors, while preparing for their future.
+The HOPE Pre-Release program is an interfaith, faith-based, rehabilitative program for male and female incarcerated individuals which works in collaboration with key community service providers and volunteers to empower them to transform their thinking and behaviors, while preparing for their future.

 • Addiction and Recovery